| Title: | Flexible Non-Linear Least Square Model Fitting |

 Extract the variance-covariance matrix for the parameter estimates

-from an object of class modeler
+from an object of class modeler.

-## S3 method for class 'modeler' vcov(object, id = NULL, ...)
+## S3 method for class 'modeler' vcov(object, id = NULL, ...)## S3 method for class 'modeler' vcov(object, id = NULL, ...)

 object |